 Cloud Print for Windows also supports sending print jobs from your Windows PC to any GCP printers you have registered under your Google user name or have been shared with you by others.
 Upload files directly to GCP virtual printers quickly and easily.
 Supports Google Docs, HP ePrint printers registered with GCP or any printer with built-in GCP support.

 Cloud Print for Windows includes a Windows Virtual printer feature that puts your Google Cloud printers right into the Windows printer menu.
 Easily print directly from Windows applications such as Outlook, Word or Excel to your Google printers.
+The Virtual Printer does not require you to interact with Google Cloud Print every time you print.
+The Virtual Printer is fully compatible with Windows Remote (mapped) printing, Remote Desktop and Terminal Services.
 See the Cloud Print for Windows help for a detailed discussion of the virtual printer feature.